RibSeg v2: A Large-scale Benchmark for Rib Labeling and Anatomical Centerline Extraction: Methodology

 \bfsection{Problem formulation} We formulate it as a 25-class part segmentation problem to segment and label ribs from CT scans (24 classes for 24 ribs and 1 class for other bones and backgrounds).
 However, in this scenario, the target parts (24 ribs) are extremely sparse in the input volume ($< 0.7\%$ voxels after HU thresholding), which is different from conventional part segmentation tasks such as PASCAL-Part\cite{Chen2014DetectWY} and PartNet\cite{Mo2019PartNetAL}, where the segmentation parts of target objects have a rather balanced distribution.

-\bfsection{Frameworks} To alleviate the sparsity issue, we propose a 2-stage framework for rib labeling: 1) first perform binary segmentation to obtain ribs from CT scans, and 2) perform multi-class segmentation to segment individual ribs from binary segmentation.
-The label predictions are further post-processed by CCD to remove mis-segmented noise points for centerline extraction.
-For comparison, we also test the single-stage method which directly predicts rib labels from CT volumes via multi-class segmentation in Sec.~\ref{subsec:exp_lab}.
+\bfsection{Frameworks} To alleviate the sparsity issue, we propose a two-stage framework for rib labeling: 1) first perform binary segmentation to obtain ribs from CT scans, and 2) perform multi-class segmentation to segment individual ribs from binary segmentation.
+For comparison, we also test the one-stage method which directly predicts rib labels from CT volumes via multi-class segmentation in Sec.~\ref{subsec:exp_lab}.

 \bfsection{Data representation for CT scans} Most learning-based methods model CT scans as 3D volumes, and work on dense voxel grids, which is computationally inefficient\cite{lenga2018deep,wu2012learning}.
-To address the memory issue, we convert the dense 3D volumes to sparse point clouds\cite{yang2021ribseg} and adopt the fundamental and efficient PointNet++\cite{qi2017pointnet++} as the backbone model.
-For comparison, we also test the voxel-based method with 3D-Unet\cite{cciccek20163d} in Sec.~\ref{subsec:exp_lab}.
+To address the memory issue, we convert the dense 3D volumes to sparse point clouds\cite{yang2021ribseg} and adopt point-based networks as the backbone model.
+Specifically, we tested our benchmark pipeline with PointCNN\cite{Li2018PointCNNCO}, DGCNN\cite{Wang2018DynamicGC}, different input settings of PointNet\cite{Qi2016PointNetDL} and PointNet++\cite{qi2017pointnet++}.
+Note that PointCNN and DGCNN require a relatively high memory usage and could only afford 2048 points input at most, while PointNet and PointNet++, we also tested 30k points as input.
+For comparison, we also tested the voxel-based method with nnU-Net\cite{Isensee2020nnUNetAS} in Sec.~\ref{subsec:exp_lab}.

 \bfsection{Point clouds conversion} In Fig.~\ref{fig:rep_pc}, we take binary rib segmentation as an example to show the procedure of point cloud conversion.
-Specifically, we first convert the CT volumes into a dense point cloud and divide the point cloud into equally-sized batches of 30K points.
+Specifically, we first convert the CT volumes into a dense point cloud and divide the point cloud into equally-sized batches of points.
 For the batch with insufficient points, we 'ceil' it up by randomly sampling points from other batches, and applying majority voting to the prediction of repeated points.
 Finally, the point predictions of all batches are concatenated to obtain the voxel prediction.